meerens/shecodes-plus/README.md

 📌 = temp solution, to be investigated further
 🍏 = IOS related
-💭 = nice to have
+🔚 = decomissioned feature

+## To Do

+PLANNING FINAL WEEK

+- Add HTML and CSS for 5-day Forecast (using fake data) ✅
+- Create JS forecast template ✅
+- Add the API call to get the Forecast data ✅
+- Replace dummy content with real data in JS ✅

+- Revisit font hierarchy ✅
+- Revisit colour scheme (to work with new icons)
+- Add country code to output
+- Add alt text (including image icons)

+## Fixes / Solutions

-### Temperature & Units Today
+### `Temperature & Units Today`

 - Styling of units upon click (C in darker colour | F in lighter colour > Temp displayed is in C).
 How to change CSS styling from JS?

-  > SOLVED by Element.Classlist ([MDN Web Docs > Element:classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) || [Codegrepper > Adding a class to an element ](https://www.codegrepper.com/code-examples/whatever/add+class+to+an+element+mdn))
+  > 🔚 SOLVED by Element.Classlist ([MDN Web Docs > Element:classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) || [Codegrepper > Adding a class to an element ](https://www.codegrepper.com/code-examples/whatever/add+class+to+an+element+mdn))

 - Behaviour unit conversion, need to test different scenarios to identify rootcause

-  > SOLVED by positioning the global variable 'celsiusTemperature' which can be called upon within the different functions ([freeCodeCamp > Global variables in Javascript explained](https://www.freecodecamp.org/news/global-variables-in-javascript-explained/) || [W3Schools > JS Scope explained](https://www.w3schools.com/js/js_scope.asp))
+  > 🔚 SOLVED by positioning the global variable 'celsiusTemperature' which can be called upon within the different functions ([freeCodeCamp > Global variables in Javascript explained](https://www.freecodecamp.org/news/global-variables-in-javascript-explained/) || [W3Schools > JS Scope explained](https://www.w3schools.com/js/js_scope.asp))

 - Fix colour when hovering over the C/F units, is set to blue?

-  > SOLVED by adding the :hover pseudo class and fixing the colour ([MDN Web Docs > :hover](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover))
+  > 🔚 SOLVED by adding the :hover pseudo class and fixing the colour ([MDN Web Docs > :hover](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover))

 - Fix alignment of units (ok in browsers, not on mobile)?

-  > 📌 SOLVED by wrapping the | in an anchor element.
+  > 🔚 📌 SOLVED by wrapping the | in an anchor element.
 Found no clear answer on why vertical-align doesn't work on mobile (appears to be the device size being below a certain threshold), putting line-height to 1 for both classes gave the best solution for now.

 - Fix autozoom on mobile (IOS) when the search-bar is in focus

   > 🍏📌 SOLVED by updating the fontsize to 16px.
 Apparently IOS will zoom the page if the fontsize of the input field is below 16px and changing the fontsize appears to be the simplest solution. ([Webflow Forums > Prevent zoom in on form focus state for mobile (IOS)](https://forum.webflow.com/t/prevent-zoom-in-on-form-focus-state-for-mobile/33867))

-### Search Bar
+### `Search Bar`

 - Remove blue auto-focus colour for search bar and current location button